JetBrains/kotlin-web-site/docs/topics/native/native-objc-interop.md

 ```

 Known limitations:
 * Dependency documentation is not exported unless it is compiled with `-Xexport-kdoc` itself.
+The feature is experimental,
+so libraries compiled with this flag might be incompatible with other compiler versions.
 * Commentaries are mostly exported "as is" and many KDoc features (for example, `@property`) are not supported.
-* The feature is not properly tested, so it might break generated header.

 ## Unsupported